david-04/shortycut/src/docs/loading-separate-files.md

 When both files have been fully loaded, `shortcuts-03.js` and `shortcuts-04.js` are loaded in parallel.
 When those files have both been loaded as well, ShortyCut starts to load`shortcuts-05.js`.

-For performance reasons it's best to load as many files in parallel as possible.
+For performance reasons, it's best to load as many files in parallel as possible.
 To describe complex dependencies, the same file can be passed to `loadJavaScript` multiple times:

 ```javascript